 This part of the dictionary explores wine aromas due to microbial spoilage occurring during winemaking or aging.
-Most of these aroma descriptors are considered wine faults; however, at a low concentrations, some wine tasters like to believe they contribute to the overall complexity of the wine sensory profile.
+Most of these aroma descriptors are considered wine faults; However, at low concentrations, some wine tasters seem to believe they contribute to the overall complexity of the wine sensory profile.

-  This is still a work in progress and we will add regularly new descriptors extracted from the wine aroma wheel.
+This is still a work in progress and we will regularly add new descriptors extracted from the wine flavor wheel .

 - Aroma Definition: Considered as a wine fault and often described as “animal,” “barnyard,” or “sweaty horse” when the taint compounds are present in high concentration or as “medicinal,” “BandAidTM,” or “smoky” when the compounds are less abundant.

 - Origin: This wine fault comes from the presence of Brettanomyces yeast that can metabolize grape compounds into 2 volatile phenolic compounds, 4-ethyl phenol (4EP) and 4-ethyl guaiacol (4EG).
 Brettanomyces yeasts share the same habitat as Saccharomyces Cerevisiae, the yeast fermenting grape juice sugar into wine alcohol.
 These yeasts were found in beer in the early 1990s and mostly researched as a wine spoiling agent.
 However, recent studies showed that some strains could impart also pleasant floral notes in wine, depending on the yeast strains and the substrate they fedd on (Joseph et al. 2017).

 - Wine styles: The taint can affect all styles of wine.
 The Brett character was found in certain red wines produced in France, in the Rhone or Bordeaux, back in the days were winery sanitation protocols were not optimized.